estadistika/estadistika.github.io/_posts/2019-06-28-Interfacing with Relational Database using MySQL.jl and PyMySQL.md

 <div id="python-062819-4" class="tabcontent-4" style="display: none;">
   <script src="https://gist.github.com/alstat/84b1c60e618d93b00ab2294c13438c35.js"></script>
 </div>
-In Julia, the response is recieved as a MySQL.Query object, and can be viewed using DataFrame.
-For Python, however, you will a tuple object.
+In Julia, the response is recieved as a MySQL.Query object and can be viewed using DataFrame.
+For Python, however, you will get a tuple object.
 ### Create NYC Flights Table
 At this point, we can now create the table for our dataset.
 To do this, run the following:
 <div class="tab" style="margin-bottom: -16px;">